threemonks/leetcode/template/graph/readme.md

 ## Shortest path

 - Dijkstra's Shortest path from one node to all nodes
+- modified BFS for shortest path from single source to single dest in unweighted graph
 - Bellman-Ford Shortest path from one node to all nodes, negative edges allowed, negative cycles allowed
 - Floyd-Warshall Shortest path between all pairs of vertices, negative